newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 * `type` - (Optional) The entity's type.
 Valid values are APPLICATION, DASHBOARD, HOST, MONITOR, WORKLOAD, AWSLAMBDAFUNCTION, SERVICE_LEVEL, and KEY_TRANSACTION.
 Note: Other entity types may also be queryable as the list of entity types may fluctuate over time.
 * `domain` - (Optional) The entity's domain.
 Valid values are APM, BROWSER, INFRA, MOBILE, SYNTH, and EXT.
 If not specified, all domains are searched.
 * `tag` - (Optional) A tag applied to the entity.
 See [Nested tag blocks](#nested-`tag`-blocks) below for details.
+* `ignore_not_found`- (Optional) A boolean argument that, when set to true, prevents an error from being thrown when the queried entity is not found.
+Instead, a warning is displayed.
+Defaults to `false`.

+-> **WARNING:** Setting the `ignore_not_found` argument to `true` will display an 'entity not found' warning instead of throwing an error.
+This can lead to downstream errors if the values of attributes exported by this data source are used elsewhere, as all of these values would be null.
+Please use this argument at your own risk.

 ### Nested `tag` blocks